 Typically, the legal spouse comes first, as there's an order of priority for people to take this sort of decision.
 Your kids can take care of it, also when you no longer have a spouse.

 If need be, there's an established hierarchy to follow to the cousins.

 Doing the paperwork is easier than it sounds, and you can give all the details you want for the funeral service. a Durable Power of Attorney for Health Care is the most dependable document for it.

 Once you have your documents, don’t forget to let the designated person know about future responsibilities.
 Moreover, the material has to be signed and authorized, as well.
 Once it's signed and notarized, the document becomes official.
 Don't forget to make some copies too.

 No matter the jokes and the pragmatism, people are never truly prepared for the death of someone they care about.
 Grief is incredibly heavy, and people struggle for a long time when someone they loved disappears for good.

 You don’t want to make it even more difficult for the people around you, so make sure you decide about the type of funeral service you want.

-There are three main options: burial, cremation, and donation.
+There are three main options: burial, cremation, a mausoleum, and donation.
 It may sound simple, but there are, in fact, several choices for each of them too.

 It's the priciest choice in terms of funeral services.
 The most important investments are the burial plot and the casket.
 Some numerous materials and interiors can be chosen for a coffin, so make sure you take your time before deciding.
 With the prices going up year after year, some families prefer immediate burial with smaller more affordable service.